Okanagan Country

 The Okanagan Country, also known as the Okanagan Valley, is a region located in the Canadian province of British Columbia and the U.S. state of Washington (where it is spelled the Okanogan Country), defined by the basin of Okanagan Lake and the Okanagan River.
 With an estimated 400,000 residents, the Okanagan Country spans from the Thompson Plateau near Grindrod, British Columbia in the Okanagan to the Okanagan Highland near Douglas County, Washington in the Okanogan.
 The largest city in the Canadian portion is Kelowna, with a metropolitan population of 222,162 residents as of 2021, while the largest city in the American portion is Omak, with 4,860 residents as of 2020.
 The region took its current name in honor of the Okanagan term, ukʷnaqín.
 The mild climate and close proximity to lakes, rivers and mountainous regions make the Okanagan Country an outdoor recreational destination.
 The region's economy is dominated by the primary sector industries of agriculture and forestry, although economic diversification has also occurred with retirement communities and recreational tourism.
-The American portion is considered to be more remote than the Canadian division, with approximately 10 percent of the population.
+The U.S. portion is considered to be more remote than the Canadian division, with approximately 10 percent of the population.